Spaghetti Sauce with Meat

 - Optional chopped onion and pressed garlic.

 Brown the ground beef in a little vegetable oil, breaking it up as it cooks so that you have a bunch of pieces no bigger then peas.
-A silicone or wooden spatula is the right took for the job of breaking it up.
+A silicone or wooden spatula is the right tool for the job of breaking it up.
 "Brown" means get actual browning reactions, not just gray steamed meat, but be careful not to burn it.
 Fling the browned meat into a big pot.

 Separately, brown the sausage, breaking it up as well.
 Trying to brown beef and sausage together doesn't work because the sausage will burn before the beef browns.
 If you've chopped some onion or peeled a clove of garlic, fling them in when the sausage is cooking nicely.
 The garlic goes in with a garlic press.
 If you don't have a garlic press, you can try chopping it very finely.
 Fling the browned sausage into the pot.